How to invest in dividend stocks in the UK

 What are dividend stocks?

-“Dividend stocks” is the term for the shares of a company that pays dividends.
-If an investor says that they dedicate some of their portfolio to dividend stocks then they’re generally investing in companies that tend to regularly pay out some of their profits to their shareholders.
+This is simply a name used for a company that pays dividends.
+If an investor says they dedicate some of their portfolio to dividend stocks, then they’re generally investing in companies that tend to pay out some of their profits to their shareholders as income.

 When you own shares in a company, you own a piece of the business.
-As a shareholder, you’re then entitled to a share of that company’s earnings, which comes in the form of dividends.
-Companies don’t have to pay dividends, as they can choose to reinvest the money into the business, but ones that do so regularly will become known as a dividend stock and become popular to these types of investors.
+Companies don’t have to pay dividends, as they can choose to reinvest the money into the business for growth.
+But ones that do so regularly will become known as dividend stocks and tend to be popular with investors looking for income.

-Dividend payments are usually made on a quarterly basis (four times a year), although some shares pay out just once or twice per year.
-Of course, dividend payment amounts could start to vary over time depending on the financial performance of the company that you’ve bought stock in.
+Dividend payments are usually made every quarter (4 times a year), although some shares pay out just once or twice per year.
+Of course, dividend payment amounts and schedules can vary.
+And dividend payments are never guaranteed.

-It’s also worth noting that some company shares do not pay dividends at all.
-For example, if it’s a relatively new company and all profits are being ploughed back into the business to promote growth (and ultimately, to build up the share price valuation and the prospect of paying dividends in the future).
+It’s also worth noting that some companies do not pay dividends at all.
+For example, a new company might plough all its profit back into the business to fuel growth.

 There are some pros and cons to buying dividend stocks, here’s some of the main ones: